smoothdev35/print-calendar-2025/README.md

 5. A temporary UUID is generated for the new event, and it is immediately added to the local `calendarStore`.
 6. The `InteractiveCalendar` re-renders to display the new event (optimistic UI).
 7. In the background, a `POST` request is sent to the server to save the event to the database.
-8. Once the server responds with the permanent event data (including the database-generated `id`), the local `calendarStore` is updated with the permanent data.
+8. Once the server responds with the permanent event data (including the database-generated `id`), the local `calendarStore` is updated with the permanent data, and the `AddEventModal` closes.
-9. If the server request fails, the temporary event is removed from the `calendarStore` and an error is displayed.
+9. If the server request fails, the temporary event is removed from the `calendarStore`, an error is displayed, and the `AddEventModal` remains open.

 ##### Flow Diagram